Twelve teams of graduate students are named as finalists in the 2019 Kellogg-Morgan Stanley Sustainable Investing Challenge.

 Sustainable Livelihoods Opportunity Fund

-Proposal: Galvanizing opportunity zone investments to bring sustainable forest products manufacturing to rural communities.
+Proposal: Galvanizing opportunity zone investments to help bring sustainable forest products manufacturing to rural communities.

 School: University of California Berkeley, Haas School of Business